mpickering/eventlog2html/docs/index.md

 ### What about biographical and retainer profiling?

-The eventlog doesn't support these two profiling modes yet.
+The eventlog will start supporting these two profiling modes in GHC 8.10.

 `eventlog2html` can still read the old `.hp` file format.
 Pass the `--heap-profile` flag to interpret the argument as as `.hp` file rather than